A syndicated loan is a loan from a group of banks to a single borrower.

-Large organizations like governments and multinational corporations occasionally need to borrow money—just like you.
-When they do so, they often go to banks.
-But borrowing for massive expenses is challenging unless several lenders join forces to provide a loan that’s large enough to meet a borrower’s need.
+Large organizations such as governments and multinational corporations occasionally need to borrow money—just like you.
+When they do, they often go to banks.
+Borrowing for massive expenses is challenging unless several lenders join forces to provide a loan that’s large enough to meet a borrower’s need, and this is known as a "syndicated loan."

 How Syndicated Loans Work